Nginx Expire Headers: Detailed How to Configure for WordPress 2025

 • CDN: Use Cloudflare with “Respect Existing Headers” for global caching.

-• WebP Images: The location block includes .webp for modern formats.
+• WebP Images: The [inline_code type=”warning”]location[/inline_code] block includes [inline_code type=”warning”].webp[/inline_code] for modern formats.
 Use plugins like ShortPixel for conversion.

 Troubleshooting